4 Great Tips for Quoting HVAC Jobs Remotely

 - Send you customer the link via OnCall Air, and then schedule a time to walk through the quote — or you may prefer to hold off on emailing, and making sure you control the initial presentation as in step 2 below:

 - Send your customer the zoom link in your invite, and at the time of the meeting they can join the meeting.
 Your customer can join using any device, a PC, a tablet, or their Android or Phone.
 This video explains how that works.

 - Then share your screen using Zoom.
 Now you can go through the sales process as you would if you were in person.

 You can also use tools like Skype or join.me. to share your screen.
 Just use the tool that works best for you and your team!

 Getting paid is essential!

 Credit for Comfort is a financing app that can let your customers apply for loans you offer remotely.

 Here’s how: The app lets you text your customers a secure loan application Easylink they can fill out quickly and easily from the comfort of their own phone, wherever they are.
 Plus, as soon as they apply, they will get a decision in seconds.

 Last but not least: Promote!

 Your customers will probably assume a lot of the quoting process needs to be done in person, unless you let them know up front what your capabilities are.
-So make sure you keep your customers in the loop when they call you asking for a quote.
+So make sure you keep your customers in the loop when they call you asking for an hvac quote.
 And advertise these capabilities on your website as well!